 GST (Goods and Services Tax) Audit

 The GST Audit is based on turnover.
-If the registered taxpayer is RS 2 crore in the financial year, it needs to get his accounts audited by a Chartered Accountant or Cost Accountant.
+If the registered taxpayer has an RS 2 crore in the financial year, they need to get their accounts audited by a Chartered Accountant or Cost Accountant.
 The Turnover is calculated based on the PAN.
-If the PAN for different offices in states is having turnover more than Rs 2 crore, then every office corresponding to the state needs to make an audit separately.
-In case the company appoints different auditors for different states then, in that case, there needs to be a joint auditor to report the compiled GST audit.
+If the PAN for different offices in states has having turnover of more than Rs 2 crore, then every office corresponding to the state needs to make an audit separately.
+In case the company appoints different auditors for different states, in that case, there needs to be a joint auditor to report the compiled GST audit.

 Also, taxpayers can file the GSTR 9C audit form via Gen GST software V2.0 in a hassle-free manner.
-The software gives the automated function that import details from other sources.
+The software gives an automated function that imports details from other sources.

 The Documents That Are Required for Annual Return Filing Are: